Teens of Style

-Teens of Style is the ninth album by American indie rock band Car Seat Headrest, released on October 30, 2015.
+Teens of Style is the ninth studio album/a compilation album by American indie rock band Car Seat Headrest, released on October 30, 2015.
 It is their first album as a full band, and first release under Matador Records.
 Intended as an introductory compilation for new listeners, it features reworked, newly recorded versions of songs originally released between 2010 and 2012, with the addition of one new composition.